 This classroom’s educator requested both flexible seating and configurable desks.
 Additional instructional flexibility was provided with mobile seating, stacking chairs to maximize space and a mobile teacher desk.

 Ideation walls and boards provided a place for student-driven project managing and student-led problem-solving.
-In this way, the learning environment could support different commonly used instructional styles to teach different subjects or learning objectives, as well as provide students with “real-world” experience with teaming for solution crafting.
+In this way, the classroom learning environment could support different commonly used instructional styles to teach different subjects or learning objectives, as well as provide students with “real-world” experience with teaming for solution crafting.

 Other creative features included ottomans and café-height tables and stools.